The Next Generation of PRP: From Quantity to Functional Precision

 Conventional PRP preparation methods are primarily designed to concentrate platelets from whole blood.
 While approaches may vary, the process typically ends once the platelet-rich fraction is isolated.

-This model emphasizes platelet yield and concentration, which, while important, does not fully account for the functional quality or biological coordination of the final product.
-As a result, variability in platelet integrity, activation state, and growth factor availability may persist despite similar platelet counts.
+This model emphasizes platelet yield and concentration, which, while important, does not seem to fully account for the functional quality or biological coordination of the final product as suggested in recent papers.
+As a result, variability in platelet integrity, activation state, and growth factor availability may exist despite similar platelet counts.

-Platelet-Rich Plasma Concentrate (PRPC) represents a natural evolution of PRP preparation, building upon established principles of platelet concentration and dose while incorporating additional processing steps to further refine the biological composition and functional quality of the final product.
+Platelet-Rich Plasma Concentrate represents a natural evolution of PRP preparation, building upon established principles of platelet concentration and dose while incorporating additional processing steps in sterile medical devices to further refine the biological composition and functional quality of the final product prior to reinjection.

 1. ACTIVATION